Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Why Are Dog Trainers Training Chickens?

-Equipped with a good level of intelligence, chickens make great specimens for dog trainers who are interested in refining their skills.
+Equipped with a good level of intelligence, chickens make great specimens for dog trainers like me who are interested in refining their skills.
 Indeed, there are even some workshops organized by dog and animal trainers that focus on training chickens.

 One of the most famous workshops is Terry Ryan's Chicken Camp.
 While I have not yet had the honor of attending one of these interesting courses, I have watched several clips of trained chickens and they can be quite impressive!
 It can be really amazing watching chickens perform amazing tricks that draw an audience and attract many people who must rub their eyes twice to check if these chickens are for real.

 So in what ways can a dog trainer benefit from training chickens?
 The benefits are various.
 One of them is the simple fact that chickens move much faster than a dog.
 These random, unpredictable movements help improve the dog trainer's coordination, timing and mechanical skills.